igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 $ rvm install 1.9.3
 {% endhighlight %}

 This can take a while, since it compiles from source.
-When this proccess has finished, switch to it with the following command to verify it works:
+When this process has finished, switch to it with the following command to verify it works:

 {% highlight bash %}